 the introduction of corrupting art and music leads very quickly to social degeneration and dissolution.

 So-called musical "modernists" John Cage, Arnold Schoenberg and the Second Viennese School, and Philip Glass, among many others, have had appalling effect on the state of serious music in the late twentieth and early twenty-first century.
 Cage defined music as noise--and proceeded to produce noise (by knocking things off tables onto the floor) which he deemed music to prove his point.
-Much of Glass's music is best titled: Cacophony in B flat minor for two trash trucks.
+Much of Glass's music is best titled: Cacophony in B flat minor for two garbage trucks.

 "For the advocates of atonal serialism and their aesthetic brethren, the Platonic concept of value in art being the result of the union of beauty, truth and goodness was viewed as a quaint vestige of a bygone era."